MarisaNicoleSloan/career-portfolio/README.md

 - Boosted click-through rates by 15%, increasing organic traffic and brand visibility

 ## Education
+Bachelor of Arts in English (Summa Cum Laude)
-Ball State University, May 2019 | Bachelor of Arts in English
+Ball State University, May 2019